 In Checkmate 037, serious adverse reactions occurred in 41% of patients receiving OPDIVO.
 Grade 3 and 4 adverse reactions occurred in 42% of patients receiving OPDIVO.
 The most frequent Grade 3 and 4 adverse drug reactions reported in 2% to <5% of patients receiving OPDIVO were abdominal pain, hyponatremia, increased aspartate aminotransferase, and increased lipase.
-In Checkmate 057, serious adverse reactions occurred in 47% of patients receiving OPDIVO as a single agent.
-The most frequent serious adverse reactions reported in ≥2% of patients were pneumonia, pulmonary embolism, dyspnea, pleural effusion, and respiratory failure.
+In Checkmate 066, serious adverse reactions occurred in 36% of patients receiving OPDIVO.
+Grade 3 and 4 adverse reactions occurred in 41% of patients receiving OPDIVO.
+The most frequent Grade 3 and 4 adverse reactions reported in $\geq 2\%$ of patients receiving OPDIVO were gamma-glutamyltransferase increase (3.9%) and diarrhea (3.4%).
+In Checkmate 057, serious adverse reactions occurred in 47% of patients receiving OPDIVO.
+The most frequent serious adverse reactions reported in $\geq 2\%$ of patients were pneumonia, pulmonary embolism, dyspnea, pleural effusion, and respiratory failure.
+In Checkmate 025, serious adverse reactions occurred in 47% of patients receiving OPDIVO.
+The most frequent serious adverse reactions reported in $\geq 2\%$ of patients were acute kidney injury, pleural effusion, pneumonia, diarrhea, and hypercalcemia.
 In Checkmate 069, serious adverse reactions occurred in 62% of patients receiving OPDIVO; the most frequent serious adverse events with OPDIVO in combination with YERVOY, as compared to YERVOY alone, were colitis (17% vs 9%), diarrhea (9% vs 7%), pyrexia (6% vs 7%), and pneumonitis (5% vs 0).